-Bodie, California’s most historic and well-preserved ghost town, is just one of those spots that you have to experience for yourself.
+The ghost town of Bodie is one of California’s most historic and well-preserved ghost towns.
+It is one of those spots that you have to experience for yourself as there is so much to see and so much history to take in.
 I will tell you the main details and how to get there, but pretty much this post will be photography documenting what I saw there and a huge recommendation to go and check it out.
-So without further ado, Bodie.
+Here is all the information on Bodie and let me know what you think in the comments.

 - Hours: Summer hours 9 am – 6 pm (March 18th to October 31st), Winter hours 9 am to 4 pm (November 1st to March 17th)